-Mentors and Subject Matter Experts (SMEs) play an integral role in EPIcenter's New Energy Incubator.
+Mentors and Subject Matter Experts (SMEs) play an integral role in the EPIcenter Energy Incubator and Accelerator (EEIA).
 Incubator Clients are matched with a team of Mentors and Subject Matter Experts based on their specific business needs.
 The teams are coordinated by an EPIcenter Coach.
 Together the teams provide the Incubator Clients invaluable expertise as they develop their businesses.

-Interested in becoming a Mentor or Subject Matter Expert in EPIcenter's New Energy Incubator?
+Interested in becoming a Mentor or Subject Matter Expert in the EPIcenter Energy Incubator and Accelerator?
 We are currently accepting applications (see the FAQ section for more information).
 Before starting the application, take a moment to review our expectations of Mentors and SMEs below:

 A Mentor is a volunteer with knowledge and experience that could be useful to someone who is starting a new business.
 Mentors come in all shapes and sizes with varying backgrounds, experiences, and personalities.
 Mentors have a willingness to be trained in EPIcenter's methodology of mentorship.
 This methodology includes asking questions to encourage critical thinking on the part of the Client and to draw out ideas and underlying presumptions.
 Mentors are NOT there to tell the clients what to do.
 Rather, the Mentor role is to help the Client self-discover what is needed to take the next steps to grow a business and accomplish milestones on a timely basis.

 A client's Mentor Team will, collectively, help fill a gap in the startup company's team whether that be in marketing, regulatory, business development, accounting, etc.

 Mentors need to be independent (not relatives, longtime friends, investors, or directors), and not receiving any compensation from the company to be mentored.